 The Lakewood 400 Antiques Market: more than your regular antiques market

 According to co-owner Barbara Spivia, the Lakewood 400 Antiques Market is not an antiques market, per se, because it offers much more than that.
 Dealers travel the show circuit and bring in a lot new more items each month.
-As a matter of facts, shoppers never know what they will find here and visitors keep returning because they’re confident of the quality and selection of products the Lakewood 400 Antiques Market has to offer.
+It is no surprise that the market is regularly listed as one of the best flea markets in the US.
+Indeed, shoppers never know what they will find here and visitors keep returning because they are confident of the quality and selection of products the Lakewood 400 Antiques Market has to offer.

 Most customers visiting the Lakewood 400 Antiques Market come from across the Southeast (Alabama, Florida and all over the South), and many stay overnight in nearby hotels.
 Some even show up with a truck to be able to take all their purchases home.